 - You can optimise bids for your existing keywords for visitors on your remarketing lists.
 For example, you can increase your bid by 25% for those who previously visited your website in the last 30 days.
 Or, you could show a different ad to site visitors who have placed items in a shopping basket but have not purchased them.

 - You can bid on keywords that you don't normally bid on, just for people who have recently visited your site or who have converted on your site in the past.
 This can help you increase your sales.
 For example, you could bid on more broad keywords only for people who have previously purchased from your site.

-Keep in mind.: The list membership limit for these lists is capped at 540 days.
-To find out more, read About remarketing lists.
+Keep in mind: The list membership limit for these lists is capped at 540 days.
+To learn more, read About remarketing lists.

 How to set up your lists

 To start using remarketing lists for search ads, you create a remarketing list and add a snippet of code that you get from Google Ads, called a remarketing tag, to your site.
 You can add the new remarketing tag to every page in your site.
 The code tells Google Ads to add every site visitor to your list.
 When people visit your homepage, for example, the cookies associated with their browsers are added to the remarketing list.